jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 The more an IT system veers away from best, and accepted practices the more likely it is to be realized as a problem.
 This problem can come from the way the system violates these accepted norms, after-all they are accepted for a reason.
 However, the problem can also come from the confusion introduced by not following the accepted norms.
 People expect a system to be setup and operated in a certain way, and when the system violates that it can cause confusion.

 In **Custom Software** there are well defined ant-patterns and micro-anti patterns (the micro ones are called code smells).
 The more of these present in a section of code the more likely that section of code is to produce a bug.
 The section could be function, file, module, or even the whole application.
-The question is how dense are these anti-patterns when comparing the number of lines of code consumed by the anti-patterns when against the total lines of code within the section.
+The question is how dense are these anti-patterns when comparing the number of lines of code consumed by the anti-patterns against the total lines of code within the section.

 #### Is Used Often ####